Ferohers/public-coder/README.md

 ## WTH is AltanAI?

 It all started as a nameless, late-night experiment.
-I was just goofing around, sending simple commands to a local AI to see if it could do anything useful.
+I was just goofing around, sending simple commands to a local AI to see if it could do anything useful on MacOS 9.
 Then I fed it a small snippet of broken code, and *boom*—it fixed it.
 That sparked the dangerous thought: *Why not make it better?*

 Naturally, that was immediately followed by hitting a brick wall of massive technical limitations. *"But hey, there are hella lots of advanced AIs out there to help me build this!"* I told myself.
 Well, I said a lot of optimistic things back then, and this project was happy to prove me wrong at almost every turn.